bsmg/beat-saber-community-wiki/support.md

 ## Framerate Issues
 If [2.3](#2-3-the-game-is-extremely-laggy-after-installing-mods-or-it-wont-start-up-at-all) didn't improve your framerate, then your PC might be struggling to keep up with the stress caused by mods.
 Here are some things you can do to improve framerate, in no particular order:

+**NVDIA GEFORCE EXPERIENCE NOW OPTIMIZES BEATSABER, IT USUALLY SETS YOUR GAMES `ENDERING SCALE PAST 1.0, USUALLY 1.4 or 1.8`THIS IS THE COMMON REASON FOR LAG RECENTLY**

 * Use a less complex avatar.
 * The custom saber **Plasma Katanas** have tons of custom events and are known to introduce lag if you miss.
 * CameraPlus can be very taxing, especially if you have multiple cameras and increase the FOV.